-If there are pre-existing non-OES 11 SP3 domain controllers in your environment, perform the following steps on these domain controllers:
+If there are pre-existing domain controllers prior to OES 11 SP2 in your environment, perform the following steps on these domain controllers:

-- 1 Start the ndstrace process by issuing the ndstrace -1>log& command.
+- 1 Start the ndstrace process by issuing the ndstrace -l>log& command.
 This runs the process in the background. - 2 Force the backlink to run by issuing the ndstrace -c set ndstrace=B command from the ndstrace command prompt. - 3 Unload the ndstrace process by issuing the ndstrace -u command.
-Running the backlink process is especially important on servers that do not contain a replica. - 4 Restart the ndsd sever by using the ndsd restart command. - 5 Verify that the size or hash of the /var/opt/novell/eDirectory/data/nmas-methods/ SPNEGOLSMLIN_X64.SO library matches to that of an OES 11 SP3 server.
+Running the backlink process is especially important on servers that do not contain a replica. - 4 Restart the ndsd sever by using the ndsd restart command. - 5 Verify that the size or hash of the /var/opt/novell/eDirectory/data/nmas-methods/ SPNEGOLSMLIN_X64.SO library matches to that of an OES 2015 SP1 server.